paritytech/substrate-light-ui/README.md

 - `yarn start:ui`: If you would only like to modify the UI, run this command and visit http://localhost:3000
 - `yarn start:electron`: Run the Electron app with hot reloading
-- `yarn start:extension`: Run the extension with hot reloading of the popup